A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Results

 \subsection{Model performance and latent space structure}

 The performance of the trained model is evaluated on the test dataset, which was generated using a chirp actuation signal to assess the generalisation capabilities of the model across a range of frequencies.
 To evaluate the performance of the force decoder, Figure~\ref{fig:test_forces} presents a comparison between the mapped aerodynamic forces and the ground truth values of the dataset, using only the encoder and decoder networks, without prediction.
-The model demonstrates high fidelity in its estimates, achieving a coefficient of determination ($R^2$) of 0.94 for $C_d$ and 0.96 for $C_l$ and normalised error ($L_1/\sigma$) of 0.19 for $C_d$ and 0.15 for $C_l$.
-This finding verifies that the model accurately predicts instantaneous forces from sensor history across various actuation frequencies, including wake stabilisation areas, thus offering a reliable basis for the control system.
+The model demonstrates high fidelity in its estimates, achieving a coefficient of determination ($R^2$) of 0.94 for $C_d$ and 0.96 for $C_l$ and normalised error ($L_1/\sigma$) of 0.19 for $C_d$ and 0.15 for $C_l$ , where the normalised error $L_1/\sigma$ is the mean absolute error normalised by the standard deviation of the reference signal on the test set.
+This finding verifies that the model accurately predicts instantaneous forces from sensor history across various actuation frequencies, including wake stabilisation areas, thus offering a reliable basis for the control system (see Fig.~\ref{fig:test_forces_regression}).

 A key aspect of our framework is the emergence of a low-dimensional latent space that is not only predictable, but also physically meaningful.
 To investigate its structure, Figure~\ref{fig:latent_pairs} presents a pair plot of the eight latent space variables from the training data.
 The diagonal elements display histograms for each latent variable, while the off-diagonal plots, coloured by the instantaneous lift (top triangle) and drag (bottom triangle) coefficients, illustrate the relationships between pairs.
 The visualisation reveals a highly-structured latent space.
 For example, the relationship between latent variables 1 and 2 forms a distinct V-shaped manifold.
 Each arm of the V corresponds to an opposite sign of the lateral force, while the drag force remains symmetric and reaches its minimum at the vertex.
 This structure is characteristic of the limit-cycle dynamics associated with vortex shedding, where drag fluctuations occur at twice the frequency of lift fluctuations.
 The smooth variation of the force coefficients along these manifolds confirms that the model has successfully embedded the primary shedding dynamics.
 Furthermore, the histograms show that the latent variables are well-distributed, preventing modal collapse.
 This, combined with the structure of the off-diagonal plots, demonstrates that the VICReg regularisation successfully achieved its objective of producing a decorrelated and physically meaningful latent space.